Alleged Motorola Razr 3 hands-on shows off crease-less display

-We’re getting our first look at the upcoming Razr foldable in motion with a new GIF leaked by the often-reliable popular Evan Blass.
+We’re getting our first look at the upcoming Razr foldable in motion thanks to a new GIF leaked by the often-reliable Evan Blass.

 Hello, Maven. pic.twitter.com/xV7SbQYzrx